lupyuen/nuttx-star64/README.md

   }
 ```

-If we don't Claim an Interrupt, we won't receive any subsequent Interrupts (like UART Input)...
+If we don't Complete an Interrupt, we won't receive any subsequent Interrupts (like UART Input)...

 ```text
 123067BCnx_start: Entry